-I discover that my nearest airport is 120km South on the island of Penang, but there’s no way I’m going to cycle that distance in one day.
+My nearest airport is 120km South on the island of Penang, but there’s no way I’m going to cycle that distance in one day.
 Let’s face it, the heat and humidity had me struggling to cover 75km yesterday.
 Instead, I’ll have to try getting the bike on a bus or train tomorrow.
 My main task tonight is to book a flight.
-Skyscanner are showing some cheap-ish flights to Glasgow via Kuala Lumpur and Dubai, but all through dodgy-looking third party travel agents.
+I discover Skyscanner are showing some cheap-ish flights to Glasgow via Kuala Lumpur and Dubai, but all through dodgy-looking third party travel agents.
 The airlines themselves have prices ranging from an expensive £800 to an eye-watering £2,000 for a one-way flight to Glasgow.
 Even though I need to get home, I can’t bring myself to spend that amount.
 I decide to sleep on it.

 When I wake the next morning I have a flash of inspiration.
 Somewhere in the back of my mind I remember that accommodation site Agoda now offers flights as well.
 I manage to find a one-way ticket to Glasgow, leaving tomorrow night, for a slightly less painful price of £440.
 I’m also aware that Malaysian Airlines are allowing customers to change flights for free at the moment.
 So, now my plan is to get to the airport today and see if they’re able to transfer me onto tonight’s flight.